crosser/pdns-pipe-nmc/SPEC.md

    "normalized" by removal of attributes that are nullified by the presence of other attributes.

-Note that the process involves recursion nested to three levels.
+Note that the process involves recursion nested levels deep.

 ### Merging Procedure